zelenkovsky/anon-kode/README.md

 If you don't see the models you want on the list, you can manually set them in `/config` As long as you have an openai-like endpoint, it should work.

+## BUGS

+You can submit a bug from within the app with `/bug`, it will open a browser to github issue create with stuff filed out.

 ## Warning

 Use at own risk.